 Many species can handle full sun during the day.
 This doesn't apply to all succulents.
 Most succulents enjoy bright morning sunlight.
 Afternoon sunlight is typically too hot and harsh.
 In fact, full, direct sunlight, can harm your plant rather than help it.
 Full sun increases the likelihood of your succulent leaves burning and killing it.
 While succulents are considered to be sun-loving plants, be aware how long you keep your succulent in full sun.

 3. Succulents should be Planted in Sand

 Some assume that sand is best suited for planting succulents.
 Indeed, succulents need excellent drainage, but more than likely sand is not the best option.
 Sand can actually be too draining.
 When water penetrates the sand, it drains away quickly and the plant will receive very little water.
-We recommend using succulent and cactus soil.
+We recommend using a potting mix for succulents.

 4. Succulents are Cacti, Cacti are Succulents